PSZSPT: a joint Planck and SPT-SZ cluster catalog: photometry

 \section{\Planck\ photometry}

-We re-extracted the flux and size of \Planck\ clusters, fixing the position to the coordinates provided in the PSZ2 catalogue~\citep{PSZ2} in order to check the consistency between our photometry (i.e., flux and size estimation) and the photometry published by the \Planck\ collaboration.
-We restricted the PSZ2 cluster catalogue to MMF3-only clusters, since our extraction method is derived from it, and we focus only on the clusters in the SPT footprint.
-The differences are not expected to be negligible, because we work with upgraded \Planck\ maps ($N_{side}=8192$) instead of native \Planck\ maps ($N_{side}=2048$) and we changed the coordinate system from Galactic to equatorial to match the SPT-SZ public data.
+We re-extracted the flux and size of \Planck\ clusters, fixing the position to the coordinates provided in the PSZ2 catalog~\citep{PSZ2} in order to check the consistency between our photometry (i.e., flux and size estimation) and the photometry published by the \Planck\ collaboration.
+We restricted the PSZ2 cluster catalog to MMF3-only clusters, since our extraction method is derived from it, and we solely focused on the clusters in the SPT footprint.
+The differences are not expected to be negligible, because we worked with upgraded \Planck\ maps ($N_{side}=8192$) instead of native \Planck\ maps ($N_{side}=2048$) and we changed the coordinate system from Galactic to equatorial to match the SPT-SZ public data.
+Although the all-sky maps that we used are the same as the all-sky maps used by the \Planck\ collaboration and thus carry the same information, our $10 \times 10 \deg$ tangential maps around the PSZ2 clusters are different due to the different pixel size and map orientation.
 This changes the estimation of the noise power spectrum, $ \vec{P}(\vec{k})$.
 In addition, we did not use the refined point source masking procedure used by the \Planck\ collaboration~\citep[Sect.
-3.1 of][]{PSZ2}, but detected the point sources above $S/N>8$ with single frequency matched filters in individual channel maps and masked them with a ten-arcmin radius disc, which is simpler and computationally faster.
+3.1 of][]{PSZ2}, but we detected the point sources above $S/N>8$ with single frequency matched filters in individual channel maps and masked them with a ten-arcmin radius disk, which is simpler and computationally faster.

 Fig.~\ref{fig:snr_vs_snrplck} shows the results for signal-to-noise.
-The agreement between our S/N and the S/N published by the \Planck\ collaboration is good, but there is a large scatter due to the upgrading of the pixel size, the change of coordinates and the difference in the point source masking procedures. \Planck\ blind sizes and fluxes are measured at the location of the maximum of the degeneracy contours provided with the PSZ2 cluster catalogue.
-They are compared to the sizes and fluxes provided by our filter at the maximum of the S/N. Results are presented in Fig.~\ref{fig:t500_vs_t500plck} for the sizes.
+The agreement between our S/N and the S/N published by the \Planck\ collaboration is good, but there is a large scatter due to the upgrades to the pixel size, the change of coordinates, and the difference in the point source masking procedures. \Planck\ blind sizes and fluxes were measured at the location of the maximum of the degeneracy contours provided by the PSZ2 cluster catalog.
+They were compared to the sizes and fluxes provided by our filter at the maximum of the S/N. The results are presented in Fig.~\ref{fig:t500_vs_t500plck} for the sizes.
 The blind sizes are also in global good agreement, but some clusters show large deviations as displayed in the left panel.
 They correspond to clusters detected at low S/N for which the size determination is uncertain, as shown in the right-hand panel.
 These clusters are marked as red crosses in both panels.